 kitchens for health, safety and sanitation reasons.
 Other halls were not

 designed to handle the electrical loads, venting and sewage problems associated

 1. The only permitted cooking appliances in residence

-halls, with the exception of apartment-style units, are blenders (not food
+halls, with the exception of apartment-style units, are blenders (not food processors),

-makers & water warmers.
+cookers and water warmers.
 These are to be used only for their intended

 2. Abuse of allowed appliances with respect to

 sanitation, odor, or safety, may result in loss of the privilege.